moabzomg/Azul/README.md

 # How to Play

+Install `gcc` if you don't have one, e.g.
+`brew install gcc` in your terminal

 Download the azul.c and run `
 gcc azul.c -o azul
 ./azul
 `
 to enjoy the two-player game.